creativetimofficial/vuetify-material-dashboard/docs/README.md

 - `npm run build` to build your app for production
 - `npm run lint` to run linting.

+## Vuetify
+Vuetify is developed exactly according to Material Design spec.
+Every component is hand crafted to bring you the best possible UI tools to your next great app.
+The development doesn't stop at the core components outlined in Google's spec.
+Through the support of community members and sponsors, additional components will be designed and made available for everyone to enjoy.

 ## Vuex

 Vuex is a state management pattern + library for Vue.js applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
 It also integrates with Vue's official [devtools](https://github.com/vuejs/vue-devtools) extension to provide advanced features such as zero-config time-travel debugging and state snapshot export / import.